 Babcock & Wilcox Asbestos Trust Fund

-The company took many years to reorganize under chapter 11 bankruptcy protection and to settle lawsuits.
-As part of protection Babcock & Wilcox was required to create a trust fund that would cover current and future asbestos claims.
-The trust was established and began accepting claims from victims in 2006.
+The company took many years to settle lawsuits and reorganize under chapter 11 bankruptcy protection.
+As a result, Babcock & Wilcox was required to create a trust fund to cover current and future asbestos claims.
+The company established the trust in 2006.

 The Babcock & Wilcox trust is facing scrutiny, investigation, and possible legal action against it.
 Attorneys general from several states initiated action to investigate the trust and those established by several other companies.

 There is a possibility they are not reimbursing states for expenditures made by Medicare and Medicaid.
 States believe lawyers are abusing the trusts by paying out settlements without first reimbursing Medicare and Medicaid.

 What to Do if You Were Affected by Babcock & Wilcox Asbestos Products

 If you were affected by asbestos through Babcock & Wilcox, you can reach out to the trust fund to make a claim.
 You can file one of two different ways: an expedited or individual review.

 You will need to prove your exposure originated with Babcock & Wilcox.
 You also must show that your illness is related to exposure and that you have serious symptoms from an asbestos-related condition.

 Processes for making claims through an asbestos trust fund can be confusing and complicated.
 It is important to work with a mesothelioma or asbestos lawyer for the best chance of making a successful claim.Get Your FREE Mesothelioma Packet